mukeshrathore/UI-Interview-Questions/javascript-interview-questions.md

 ### what is fr unit?
 Hint its new unit introduced in css grid

 ---
-### what is memory heap and How to determine memory leakage?

----
 ### In the context of Browser, what is Stack and eventloop?

 ---